Reviews

 Image credit: Lenovo

 On the right side of the chassis, there is one anti-theft lock hole (Kensington lock slot), a 5Gbps USB 3.2 Gen 1 port with broadband shutdown charging, a 3.5mm headset jack, and the storage garage for the stylus (this is not a connectivity slot).
-The official recommendation is to use the Thunderbolt 4 port as close to the spindle as possible as the charging port support 45W and 65W PD charging protocol.
+The official recommendation is to use the Thunderbolt 4 port as close to the spindle as possible, as the charging port supports 45W and 65W PD charging protocol.

 Hardware

 The CPU of this device is Intel’s 11th generation Core i7-1165G7 low voltage chip based on Tiger Lake core and built with a 10 nm process.
 This chip comes with 4 cores and 8 threads and has a base frequency of 2.8GHz.
-The full-core RWD gets up to 4.1GHz while the single-core RWD gets up to 4.7GHz.
-The thermal design power consumption hits 28W while PL1 and PL2 are both 64W.
+The full-core RWD gets up to 4.1GHz, while the single-core RWD gets up to 4.7GHz.
+The thermal design power consumption hits 28W, while PL1 and PL2 are both 64W.
 While PL1 is the effective long-term expected steady-state power consumption of the processor, PL2 is the short-term maximum power draw of the processor.

 This CPU has integrated UP3 GT2 level Iris Xe core graphics with an operating frequency of 1.3GHz and it also has 96 execution units.
 Furthermore, the model we reviewed comes with 16GB LPDDR4x RAM with a maximum operating frequency of 4266MHz.
 It also has a 512GB SSD (PM9A1 from Samsung; PCI-E 4.0 protocol NVMe drive)

-In addition, the NIC is an Intel AX201 and there is a free M.2 port that can be used to place the WWAN network card.
+In addition, the NIC is an Intel AX201, and there is a free M.2 port that can be used to place the WWAN network card.
 Because this is not an LTE model, there is no network card and antenna.

 The speaker of ThinkPad X1 Yoga Gen 6 also comes with the Dolby Atoms certification.
 Although I used to say that ThinkPad’s audio is good enough for work, but not good enough for entertainment, the sound of this X1 Yoga is very good.
-However, the company did some improvements in the sound aspect.
+However, the company made some improvements in the sound aspect.
 The overall soundstage has been widened while continuing to ensure that the vocals are prominent enough.
-The separation between high and low frequencies is also good, however, the strength of the low frequency is still a little weak.
+The separation between high and low frequencies is also good.
+However, the strength of the low frequency is still a little weak.
 Due to harmonic distortion, the sound seems a little scattered.
 If you want to enjoy the sound output, we will recommend that you put on headphones.

 Performance testing